jithinjithu10/Fuel-Delivery-Management-System/Readme.txt

 Username: rahul12
 Password: Test@123

- Or Register a new User.
+ Or Register a new User."New line of text"